 The 12-step programmes attempt to support people who wish to discuss their personal addiction and behavioural concerns.
 Developed in 1935 by Bill Wilson and Dr Bob Smith, the programme was originally intended for those who were experiencing alcohol addiction; and it now addresses and treats other addictions, including smoking, drug addiction, compulsive gambling, plus sex and porn addiction.

 This is not a paedophile obsession (POCD) or an addiction.
 However, according to the Diagnostic and Statistical Manual of Mental Disorders (DSM-5), it is a mental condition termed “paedophilic disorder”.
 Literally, paedophilia means an attraction for children (Arthur S. Reber).
 Yet, the term needs to be dealt with carefully, as paedophilia differs from actual child abuse.
-As noted, a paedophilic disorder is a psychiatric disorder; therefore, as the term is used, “that attraction is always sexual in its connotations and the meaning of the term is restricted to the sexual feelings of an adult for a child.
+As noted, a paedophilic disorder is a psychiatric condition; therefore, as the term is used, “that attraction is always sexual in its connotations and the meaning of the term is restricted to the sexual feelings of an adult for a child.
 It only becomes a paraphilia when it results in actual sexual activity and the child is pre-pubic.”
 (Reber)

 Treatments of choice: The Dunkelfeld Project